ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ## Git Repos and Issue Tracking limitations
 {: #git_limitations}

-{{site.data.keyword.gitrepos}} is built on GitLab Community Edition and hosted by IBM on {{site.data.keyword.Bluemix_notm}}, however, a few GitLab options are not available:
+{{site.data.keyword.gitrepos}} is built on GitLab Community Edition and hosted by IBM on {{site.data.keyword.cloud_notm}}, however, a few GitLab options are not available:

 * Because {{site.data.keyword.deliverypipeline}} provides continuous integration and continuous delivery for {{site.data.keyword.cloud_notm}}, the continuous integration features in GitLab are not supported.
 * GitLab admin functions are not available because they are managed by IBM.